LorenceUfa/flx-docs/source/installDocker.rst

 ::

  **Note**  The flags used while spawning container .
-Which are necessary for proper functioning of the flexswitch
+Which are necessary for proper functioning of the opxflexswitch
     --log-driver  This will enable syslog support for logging --cap-add=ALL In order to create/get on  linux interfaces enable all permissions.